lolkobr4/discoTaxi-DEVBRANCH/README.md

 	people need to "apply"										- DONE + TESTED onplayerconnect get taxidriver permission with DB check		- DONE Taxi request list											- DONE
 	Basic help cmd												- PARTIAL
 	order a taxi												- DONE
 	message requester if taxi is coming							- DONE cancel an order
+			- TBD
-	delete an order after X secs								- DONE end an order when job is done.
+	check why everyone can read "new order has been made" delete an order after X secs								- DONE end an order when job is done. (+jobDone) ondisconnect delete entry on db // set accepted to 1.

 	Accept as driver + createMarker								- PARTIAL cant create a marker.
 Doesnt even work with player.position